 InitialEpicenterNum defines the number of epicenters that will be selected at the time of the first outbreak.
 This is typically used to initiate an outbreak(s) that will spread over the course of the simulation.
 [Range = 1 – Number of Active Sites]

-OutbreakEpicenterCoeff is the “c” parameter corresponding with Equation 3 for epicenters that will start from within the outbreak zone that occurred at time = t-1.
+OutbreakEpicenterCoeff is the proportion of sites that are eligible as outbreak epicenters that will generate new outbreak epicenters.

+OutbreakEpicenterThresh is the severity threshold (0-3) that determines if a disturbed site can be eligible as an outbreak epicenter.

 SeedEpicenter determines if new epicenters will “seed” new outbreaks outside of current outbreak zones.
 Options are ‘no’ or ‘yes’.